andreaowu/Blackjack/README.md

 Implemented Game
 ===========
 ## Play Locally
 To deploy this locally, download the Blackjack.jar.
-Double click on it to run, or navigate to the folder where you downloaded it, and run 'java -jar Blackjack.jar'. <br>
+Navigate to the folder where you downloaded it, and run 'java -jar Blackjack.jar'. <br>

 Once open, it will prompt for number of players.
 At least two players will have to play. <br>